L'isola

 - io felice si sarò.

-be so happy.
+I will be so happy.

 GERNANDO/ENRICO